The invisible industry that makes ChatGPT, Stable Diffusion and every other modern AI system possible

 When you use ChatGPT to write an email or generate an image with Midjourney, you rarely think about what is behind the "magic" of artificial intelligence.
 Yet behind every intelligent response and every generated image lies a multibillion-dollar industry that few people talk about: the AI training data market.

-This industry, which according to MarketsandMarkets will reach $9.58 billion by 2029 with a growth rate of 27.7 percent annually, is the real engine of modern artificial intelligence.
+This industry, which according to MarketsandMarkets will reach $9.58 billion by 2029 with a growth rate of 27.7 percent annually, is the real driver of modern artificial intelligence.
 But how exactly does this hidden business work?

 A few companies dominate in the world of AI training data that most people have never heard of: